 - Proof You Can Afford a Down Payment

-To put it simply, no. There is no commitment to take out a mortgage with the lender who has pre-approved you.
+This will allow you to compare offers from different lenders and choose the best one for you.
+There is no commitment to take out a mortgage with the lender who has pre-approved you.

 In fact, you should shop around for lenders before signing on the dotted line.
 It’s best to compare offers, really taking into account the proposed interest rate and other fees.